 “But you told me you didn’t have a boyfriend.”

 “I don’t,” she looked at him as he shut the car door.

-When he entered the car from the driver’s side, he looked at her questioningly, as if he wanted her to continue.
+When he entered the car from the driver’s side, he looked at her questioningly.

 He only had to drive a couple of blocks to the parking lot.
-“What time shall I arrive in the morning, m’Lady?” he asked part obediently and, in part, sarcastically.
+“What time shall I arrive in the morning, m’Lady?” he asked with sarcasm.

-“Why don’t you pick me up at 9:00 AM at the Fontainebleau dorms.”
+“Why don’t you pick me up at 9:00.”
 She smiled, reached over to him, and kissed him on the cheek.
-“I do adore you, you know.”
+“I adore you; you know.”

-An unfamiliar voice, answered her in the Ancient Kemetic language she had learned as a child.
-She had never heard anyone use this language to communicate this way.
-Then, she recognized the voice.
-It was the Matriarch’s voice, but younger.
+An unfamiliar voice responded in the Kemetic language.
+Then, she recognized it.
+It was her Matriarch’s voice, but younger.
 A display appeared above the bracelet, showing the Matriarch in an environmental suit at the Solar Temporal-Portal.
-She was delivering a recorded message from a time before she died.

-She moved away from the people, looked back at the recorder, and continued, “You know you are twins, you and Namazu.
+The message continued, “You know you are twins, you and Namazu.
 You were created together, at the same ritual, from the same offerings, the same vibrations.
-But, you diverged as you came into being.”
-Batresh wondered when she had recorded this message.
+But you diverged.”

 Her Matriarch continued, “Namazu is, in some ways, stronger than you.
 She is a warrior.
 She can and will defend those she loves with wildness and determination.
 She will not fail.